Outtake: A Time to Lose

 Bella looked confused and unsure, so I pressed a little more, trying to convince her to let me take care of her.

-"Let me do this for you," I said, pulling her close and nuzzling her ear softly.
+"Let me do this for you."
+I pulled her close and nuzzled her ear.

 "You know, you're contradicting yourself.
 You tell me nobody's looking out for me, but isn't that what you're trying to do?"